Lactose Tolerance Hydrogen (Breath)

 breathe into a bag.
 Then you will drink a beverage that contains lactose, fructose,

 or other sugars.
 You must drink it all.
-Every 15 to 30 minutes for the next 2 to 4
+About every 30 minutes for the next 3 to 4

 hours, you will be asked to breathe into a bag.
 Each time, a technician will empty